-Magnesium deficiency affects at least 68% of us according to the Journal of the American College of Nutrition.
+Magnesium deficiency affects at least 68% of us according to the Journal of the American College of Nutrition and the team at Gastroenterology Los Angeles.
 Translation?
 Two out of every three people you meet suffer from magnesium deficiency.

 The truly sad thing?
 Most don’t even know it.